CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 geography ST_Buffer(geography g1, float radius_of_buffer_in_meters)
 {% endhighlight %}

 The function 'ST_Buffer' takes a geometry such as a point as the first argument, and the radius for the buffer as the second argument.
-For more inforation, see the PostGIS [documentation page](http://www.postgis.org/docs/ST_Buffer.html).
+For more information, see the PostGIS [documentation page](http://www.postgis.org/docs/ST_Buffer.html).

 There is a hidden column in CartoDB called `the_geom_webmercator,` which is responsible for making the data appear on your map in the correct location.
 Its units are meters and we will be using it exclusively.
 It is in the projection [WebMercator](http://en.wikipedia.org/wiki/Web_Mercator), or [ESPG 3857](http://spatialreference.org/ref/sr-org/7483/). `the_geom_webmercator` is updated in the background every time you update `the_geom`.
 It is _not_ updated, though, when you only select `the_geom` in a `SELECT` statement.

-To visualize a 25 mile corridor around U.S. Route 61, put the following command into the cartoDB [SQL editor](http://docs.cartodb.com/cartodb-editor.html#custom-sql).
+To visualize a 25 mile corridor around U.S. Route 61, put the following command into the CartoDB [SQL editor](http://docs.cartodb.com/cartodb-editor.html#custom-sql).
+Go to MAP VIEW to see the result of the query.

 {% highlight sql %}
 SELECT